No Fee Balance Transfer Credit Cards

 If you check out the fine print, you’ll likely find a section regarding balance transfers.
 In that section, read very carefully to ensure there isn’t a fee associated with the balance transfer.
 If there is, it should note the percentage charged, along with the minimum and maximum charge.

 Typically, the minimum balance transfer fee is 3% of the transfer amount or $10, with a maximum fee of $50-$75.
-However, some credit card issuers no longer have a maximum balance transfer fee, so take note.
+However, some credit card issuers no longer have a maximum balance transfer fee, so beware.

 While $75 may not sound like a lot, it can add up, and may eventually kill the advantage of executing a balance transfer.